Quantifying the Internal Validity of Weighted Estimands: Applications to Common Estimands

-This suggests that the OLS estimand is more representative of the ATT when the fraction of untreated units is larger.
+This suggests that the OLS estimand has greater internal validity with respect to the ATT when the treated share is \emph{smaller}.
 This again echoes the results in \cite{Sloczynski2022} on the relationship between $\Prob(D=1)$ and the interpretation of the OLS estimand.